zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 In this example when `response.modified` is equal to false then no merge operation is performed.

+<a name="working-with-data-loading-data-making-authenticated-ajax-calls"></a>
 ### Making authenticated AJAX calls

 For most services, developers will make Ajax calls from the client to the server.
 Often the server will act as a proxy, making another call to a back end API (such as ARM) which requires authentication.
 When bootstrapping extensions, the portal will pass a JWT token to the extension.
 That same token can be included in the HTTP headers of a request to ARM, providing end to end authentication.
 To help make those authenticated calls, the portal includes an API which performs Ajax requests similar to the jQuery `$.ajax()` library named `MsPortalFx.Base.Net.ajax()`.
-If you're using QueryCache or EntityCache, this class is used by default.
-However, it can also be used independently:
+If the extension uses a `DataCache` object,  this class is used by default.
+However, it can also be used independently, as specified in the following example.
 <!-- TODO:  Determine whether LoaderSampleData.ts is still used or has been replaced.
 It is no longer in <SDK>\\Extensions\SamplesExtension\Extension -->
 `\Client\Data\Loader\LoaderSampleData.ts`